Frequently Asked Questions

 Where do I find your office?

 The nearest main intersection is Wallace and Terminal.
 The "Vault" coffee shop is in the same strip of buildings as our offices... we're just a little further up the road on Wallace.
 The entrance to our part of the building is near the end, toward the lawn below city hall.
 The address is 477 Wallace.
 Parking during the day is (currently) free.
-We're on the third floor, near the end of the hall, on the left.
-There is an elevator and there's a waiting room if you happen to show up early.
+We're on the second and third floors, and there is an elevator for those who need it.
+But we'd ask that you wait down at the front door.
+Our building's policy has been to keep the front door locked as access isn't monitored and we've had some issues with crime in the neighbourhood.
+We'll meet you a minute or two before the scheduled session start time and proceed to the office together!

 how often will we meet?